jack-bradshaw/monorepo/java/io/jackbradshaw/kmonkey/README.md

 - A rendering dispatcher that runs coroutines on the main thread.
 - A physics dispatcher that runs coroutines on the physics thread.

-For example, the following code will add an item to the scene graph and move by a small amount for 100 seconds:
+For example, the following code will add an item to the scene graph and move by a small amount each second:

 ```
 import io.jackbradshaw.kmonkey.coroutines.renderingDispatcher